CarbonatedSoftDrink/CSC4710/README.md

 # Database Project

+Part 2:
+Tweeting, Commenting, Buying and Selling PPS functionality created by Gregory Flores, gn8967.

+Part 1:
-All work in part 1 was done by Gregory Flores, gn8967.
+All work in part 1 (on THIS repository) was done by Gregory Flores, gn8967.
 Instructions to download and install the project are available inside of the video.

 Instructions: